The Boston Terrier Trainers -

 Better suited to an indoor or outdoor lifestyle?

-The Boston Terrier generally should be kept indoors.
+The Dog generally should be kept indoors.
 All small breeds are better off indoors, especially if they only have a short coat which will not keep them warm enough in the colder months.

 Are they suited to homes with kids?

-As the Boston Terrier loves to be around people, it would ideally suit a home where there is somebody constantly with it.
+As the dog loves to be around people, it would ideally suit a home where there is somebody constantly with it.
 A home with children is ideal as they will give the dog plenty of attention and the breed thrives in a family household.
 As the breed is so small and they do not need a great deal of exercise, they can be kept in an apartment.
-The Boston Terrier does not cost much to keep so it is an ideal breed for those who are on a low income.
+This breed does not cost much to keep so it is an ideal breed for those who are on a low income.

 Training

-It is always easier to start training the Boston Terrier as early as possible.
+It is always easier to start training the dog as early as possible.
 If shown from an early age what is expected of them, they will learn a lot quicker and you will not have as many problems when the dog grows up.

 How active is the breed?